iamxuxiao/mwgraphviz/README.md

 ## Compile a statically linked Graphviz
 Graphviz program itself has a lot dependencies to other lower level libraries(because the wide range of image format it supports).
 Additionally when we install graphviz in a fresh OS (like AWS EC2), we do observe that the package manager will also pull in lots of other libraries to be installed, these libraries will be loaded dynamically during the runtime.

-However, if we want to deploy graphviz in an AWS Lambda enviornment, in which case user will have to pack up all the dependencies in a zip file himself, collecting all the libraries that graphviz depends on is a very daunting task.
-Fortunately, the graphviz maintainer offers a build command to compile dot statically, it does not necessary pulls the entire libraries needed, but the build process does produced a static executable, which is self sustained and can be ran independently, and contains the major functionalties, some of the functionalities might be lacking(my assumption): One can at least take a dot format text file, and produce a vectorized file( SVG, EPS etc).
+However, if we want to deploy graphviz in an AWS Lambda environment, in which case user will have to pack up all the dependencies in a zip file himself, collecting all the libraries that graphviz depends on is a very daunting task.
+Fortunately, the graphviz maintainer offers a build command to compile dot statically, it does not necessary pulls the entire libraries needed, but the build process does produced a static executable, which is self sustained and can be ran independently, and contains the major functionalties, some of the functionality might be lacking(my assumption): One can at least take a dot format text file, and produce a vectorized file( SVG, EPS etc).

 Because binary executable is platform dependent, in order to deploy it on Lambda, we will have to compile the graphviz on a ubuntu machine at least.
 To be safe, I would just rent a EC2 (which enivorment will be at least the closest to lambda), and build process, and uploading the lambda should be done within 1 hour.
-Below is the excerpt of EC2 terminal log, demonstrating how to build dot into a statically linked executables
+Below is the excerpt of EC2 terminal log, demonstrating how to build dot into a statically linked executable
 ```
 $ wget http://www.graphviz.org/pub/graphviz/stable/SOURCES/graphviz-2.40.1.tar.gz
 $ tar -xvf graphviz-2.40.1.tar.gz